 You can separate comparable applicants during an interview based on candidates’ CVs and cover letters.
 Interviews with each similar candidate can be scheduled so you can get to know them and see how well they get along with the other employees.

-There are some candidate tells that give away whether someone is adopting interview malpractices.
+Some candidate tells give away whether someone is adopting interview malpractices.
 Here are a few of my best tips to help you do so.

 1. Watch Their Eyes

 It’s hard to make eye contact in a video interview.
 Only some people are (yet) trained to face the camera when speaking.
-However, it could be a warning sign if your eyes keep moving off-screen.
+However, if your eyes keep moving off-screen, it could be a warning sign.
 Get help from someone in the room, open a cheat sheet in a separate window, or chat with your proxy in real-time.